BrnoMarsRover/visual_inertial_odometry/README.md

 - Jetson Orin with installed JetPack 6.2
 - ROS2 Humble
 - Intel RealSense D435 (without IMU)
-- IMU from Pixhawk PX4
+- IMU from Pixhawk PX4 (Cube orange)

-ROS2 driver for RealSense and ROS2 bridge was already done.
+ROS2 driver for RealSense and ROS2 bridge for Pixhawk was already done.

 ### Installation steps
 I followed these steps from the documentation: